telerik/ajax-docs/controls/scheduler/customizing-the-advanced-form/using-javascript-jquery-and-css.md

->note When handling the OnClientFormCreated event, in order to check if the RadScheduler is bound to a web service the following code could be used:
+>tip When handling the OnClientFormCreated event, in order to check if the RadScheduler is bound to a web service the following code could be used:
 >